top of page

 Search is still one of the most effective ways to attract online shoppers.
-In 2025, it’s more competitive than ever, with smarter SERPs, AI-driven changes, and algorithm updates.
-That means your store needs to get SEO right.
+In 2025, it’s more competitive than ever.
+With smarter SERPs, AI-driven changes, and constant algorithm updates, your store needs to get SEO right.

 But SEO doesn’t stop once the site is live.
 If you want to stay visible, you need to keep working on it.
 Search engines look for relevant, recently updated content.
 If your site stays the same for months, your rankings will slide.